trent-gill/portfolio/README.md

 ![ghpages branch](images/ghpagesbranch.png)

 #### How can I write a post?

-Click on the folder in your repository labeled "_posts".
+**Step 1:**Click on the folder in your repository labeled "_posts".

 ![Click posts](images/clickposts.png)

-You'll find a set of posts already in there labeled in a format of YYYY-MM-DD-title-goes-here.markdown.
+**Step 2:** You'll find a set of posts already in there labeled in a format of YYYY-MM-DD-title-goes-here.markdown.
 Let's go ahead and edit one of them to see how this works.
 Click on the file label "2015-06-10-hello-world.markdown" and then click the pencil icon to edit the file.

 ![Click file](images/clickfile.png)